Enjoy A Unique WWOOF – Willing Worker On Organic Farm – Farm Volunteer Experience Here In Northern Philippines

 We have space for around 10 guests at a time in the Happy House, Sky Hut and the Little Happy House guest spaces.

-- Guests pay a nominal contribution of 700 pesos per person per night (around 14 USD) which covers a contribution for all food, accommodation, clothes washing facilities and bedding
+- Guests pay a nominal contribution of 980 pesos per person per night (around 19 USD) which covers all meals, accommodation, clothes washing facilities and bedding and the exchange experience.

 - We only ask support to create meals and after meal clean up, the rest of the time you can help out as you please

 - Shared sleeping space – max 6 people – we have a private room and a nature hut for a little more each night

 - We have a minimum stay of just 3 (three) nights so we can get to know you

 Take The Next WWOOF Step And Let Us Know More About You